-- Explain why uterine evacuation is an essential part of reproductive health services in crisis settings. - Articulate their comfort levels discussing, advocating, and providing uterine evacuation services. - Explain what the current abortion law is in their setting and how it relates to what and how services are provided.
+By the end of this unit, participants will be able to: Explain why uterine evacuation is an essential part of reproductive health services in crisis settings.
+Articulate their comfort levels discussing, advocating, and providing uterine NOTES: evacuation services.
+Explain what the current abortion law is in their setting and how it relates to what and how services are provided.
+ABORTION LAW The current abortion law in my country is "Abortion is legal up to weeks gestational age.
+Abortion is allowed up to weeks for □ physical health of mother □ mental health of mother □ health of child □ rape □ incest."

-ABORTION LAW

-The current abortion law in my country is...

-"Abortion is legal up to weeks gestational age.

-Abortion is allowed up to weeks for \Box physical health of mother \Box mental health of mother \Box health of child \Box rape \Box incest."

 Additional notes:

-MINIMUM INITIAL SERVICE PACKAGE FOR SEXUAL AND REPRODUCTIVE HEALTH
+MINIMUM INITIAL SERVICE PACKAGE FOR SEXUAL AND REPRODUCTIVE HEALTH iawg.net/IAFM